bangle-io/bangle-editor/core/api.md

 ## Component

 The building block of BangleJS is a component.
-At it's heart it is a vanilla Javascript module which exports the follow properties:
+At it's heart, we have a vanilla Javascript module which exports the follow properties:

 - **?spec(opts: Object):** [Spec](#spec)\
   The specification which defines how the component will be rendered in the Editor.
 If the component has nothing to render it will not export this method.